-As is the case for most wastewater utilities in the State, our permit expired long ago and is on "Administrative Extension" a sort of limbo period where no changes are made to the permit, even though changes are made to water quality standards along with treatment plant improvements and expansions.
+As is the case for most wastewater utilities in the State, our permit expired long ago and is on "Administrative Extension", a sort of limbo period where no changes are made to the permit, even though changes are made to water quality standards along with treatment plant improvements and expansions.
 Our permit is currently about 8 years expired.
-This summer's base flows of about 2.1 million gallons per day are a good indication of actual indoor demands.
+State Senators Kirkmeyer and B. Pelton are actively working on a new bill aimed at supporting our wastewater utilities, which has received unanimous approval from the Joint Budget Committee (JBC) and will be adopted alongside the Long Bill.
+The bill is expected to improve the process for receiving wastewater discharge permits for municipalities and special districts.
+Town water quality counsel Gabe Racz shared Erie's experience in receiving violations due to its permit not being current, which helped encourage this action.

-The NWRF is permitted to treat 3.03 MGD, design for expansion is required at 80% (2.4 MGD) of permitted capacity and we must be under construction for an expansion at 95% (2.9 MGD) capacity.
+The NWRF is permitted to treat 3.03 MGD, design for expansion is required at 80% (2.4 MGD) of permitted capacity, and we must be under construction for an expansion at 95% (2.9 MGD) capacity.
 Based on current growth trends, we are 7-8 years out from our next expansion and three years out from starting the design for the next expansion, as we tend to increase by about 0.1 MGD per year.
-This graph also shows the variability of inflow and infiltration (I&I) in the collection system during extremely wet periods like 2022, when storms inundated streets and led to water getting into manhole lids and other sewer collection system structures.
-We see a similar uptick throughout winter as snow melts and some of it finds it's way into manhole covers.
+We see an uptick throughout winter as snow melts and some of it finds its way into manhole covers.